Elia-Nikolaou/Elia-Nikolaou.github.io/_pages/about.md

 ⚡ A fun fact about me: If you translate my name from Greek to English, it simply means **"Olive"**🫒.

 I am a **first-year PhD candidate** at the [University of Edinburgh](https://www.ed.ac.uk/), pursuing research in [Cyber Security, Privacy and Trust](https://cyber.ed.ac.uk/) under the supervision of [David Aspinall](https://homepages.inf.ed.ac.uk/da/).

-Before that, I completed my MSc in Information Security at [UCL](https://www.ucl.ac.uk/) and I finished my final project under the supervision of [Philipp Jovanovic](https://profiles.ucl.ac.uk/75518-philipp-jovanovic).
+Before that, I completed my MSc in Information Security at [UCL](https://www.ucl.ac.uk/) and I finished my final project under the supervision of [Philipp Jovanovic](https://profiles.ucl.ac.uk/75518-philipp-jovanovic), researching Distributed Key Generation algorithms.

 My research interests lie in **Formal Methods for Security, Privacy, and the intersection with Safety**.
 I am also interested in malware analysis and the theoretical foundations of security.
 Additionally, I have a keen interest in **Human-Computer Interaction** and its role in digital systems.